 - Finally, after filling out the lead, it’s walked back to the mailbox, and shipped back first-class.

-Some people take your mailers and shove it in a drawer somewhere, coming back to it 6 or 12 months later before sending back.
+Some people take your mailers and shove it in a drawer somewhere, revisiting it a few months later.

 Direct Mail Requires A Larger Investment

-Compared to other sources of final expense sales leads, direct mail final expense leads require the largest upfront and on-going investment.
+Compared to other sources of final expense sales leads, direct mail leads require the largest upfront investment.

 Costs vary depending on what type of final expense mailer program you follow.